Educational Programs

 Self-Guided Museum Tours

 We welcome your group at McCrae House and the Civic Museum for self-guided experiences.
-We provide an orientation at the start of your visit, and materials and suggested activities to make the most of your time at the museum.
+We provide an orientation at the start of your visit, as well as materials and suggested activities to make the most of your time at the museum.

-The Civic Museum showcases Guelph’s history through permanent and featured exhibitions, including Where the Rivers Meet, as well as interactive installations in the Families Gallery and the City Gallery.
+The Civic Museum features past and present stories of the place we call Guelph, through semi-permanent and special exhibitions, including interactive installations in the Families Gallery and the City Gallery.

 Location: Guelph Civic Museum and/or McCrae House